 Life is full of surprises.
 Despite our best efforts, we can still find ourselves in need of fast money.
-Thankfully, the internet has made it easier to sell, rent out, and hustle your way to bridging your income gap.
+Thankfully, the Internet has made it easier to sell, rent out and hustle your way to bridging your income gap.
 From Turo to TaskRabbit, we’ll go over the multitude of ways to earn quick money.
 Some solutions can get you cash within a few days, while others will take a week to see results and require additional tweaking.
 Nonetheless, your current need for cash is an opportunity to create a safety net for yourself.
 In case you find yourself in a similar situation in the future, just like anything, practice makes perfect.
-Follow this quick start guide required to get you from zero to hero in no time.
+Follow this quick-start guide to get you from zero to hero in no time.

-The guide is written for anyone at any stage of life.
-We recommended starting from the beginning and reading it once before skipping sections.
+This guide is written for anyone at any stage of life.
+We recommend starting from the beginning and reading it once before skipping sections.
 However, feel free to jump straight to the sections most pertinent to you by using the links below.
-We’ve rated their difficulty, provided minimum requirements, and average setup time for each way to make money.
+For each way to make money, we rated the difficulty and provided minimum requirements and average setup time.

 |5.||Participate in market research||Easy||Internet access, computer||5 minutes|

 |6.||Sell your stuff||Easy||Internet access, stuff worth selling||Average 1 hour per item (depending on product knowledge)|